sassoftware/medical-resource-optimization/README.md

 - **cc_create_parms_simple** : is a code to create the input_opt_parameters data.
 Note that this code does not include all the parameters defined in Table 1.
 Users can include additional parameters.
 Note that the parameters has to be added at the *level* in which they are defined.

 - **cc_import_data** : is a code to read the input data files and import them into the inlib folder.
 In this implementation, the *proc casutil* section of the code reads .csv input files and places them in the inlib folder.
 However, *proc casutil* section can be modified to read data from SAS data sets or other file formats.
 The macro variable *data_path* defines the path of the folder where the input files are stored and *inlib* defines the name of the library where input files should be imported.
-Users should set the *data_path* and *inlib* variables before executing this code.
+Users should set the *data_path* and *inlib* variables before executing this code. *mro_sample_data* folder has sample input data files for testing.

 ## Documentation files